 There are some people who get paid to post extremely outrageous and crazy things on their Social Media, but don’t let this affect you.
 If you are a mere mortal, like most others, you are exempted from this privilege.
 Be professional with what you post to adhere to the Social Media Etiquette.

 This means no tags or photos from your night out and profane language on your posts or captions.
-If you want to keep an account with posts of these kind, first see if it fits into your brand image, and if it does, keep a seperate account for your experimentation and adventures.
+If you want to keep an account with posts of these kinds, first see if it fits into your brand image, and if it does, keep a separate account for your experimentation and adventures.

 3. Avoid Confusing Your Clients With Multiple Profiles